Editor's Note: This post was originally published in March 2016 and has been updated for accuracy and comprehensiveness.

-Just as the federal government has many benefits, so too does sellers in the GSA schedules marketplace.
+Just as the federal government has many benefits, so too do sellers in the GSA schedules marketplace.
 According to GSA, “schedule purchases represent approximately 21 percent of overall federal procurement spending--about $42 billion per year.”
-That’s a lot of opportunity, if it is the right fit.
+That’s a lot of opportunities if it is the right fit.

-In addition to a larger piece of the pie, sellers benefit from:
+In addition to a larger piece of the pie, sellers benefit from the following: